 A choice of law provision can be a very advantageous addition to a Prenuptial Agreement because it allows the non-Thai spouse the benefit of having his or her home law govern the Agreement, this can be of great advantage because the non-Thai spouse often cannot read Thai and is unfamiliar with Thailand’s legal system (which is in some ways very different from the legal system in common-law countries).

 Where is it judged?

 Also an agreement can stipulate a choice of forum provision (forum being the jurisdiction where the case will be judged) provided the governing law allows for choice of forum provisions.
 This can be advantageous because it takes the case completely out of Thailand and into the Forum of the Parties choosing.

-Using the example above, the parties have chosen New York law to govern and have chosen New York as the Forum state, but the Thai spouse brings a proceeding in Thailand.
-All the American spouse needs to do is go to court and make a motion to have the case dismissed because the forum is improper based upon the fact that the parties agreed in the in the prenuptial agreement to use New York Law and have the State of New York as the forum for all disputes arising from the agreement.
-If New York law allows for choice of forum provisions then the case will very likely be dismissed by the Thai court and a new suit will have to be brought in New York.
+Using the example above.
+The parties have chosen New York law to govern and have chosen New York as the Forum state.
+However the Thai spouse brings a proceeding in Thailand.
+All the American spouse needs to do is go to court and make a motion to have the case dismissed.
+This because the forum is improper based upon the fact that the parties agreed in the in the prenuptial agreement.
+Then to use New York Law and have the State of New York as the forum.
+This for all disputes arising from the agreement.
+If New York law allows for choice of forum provisions.
+Then the case will very likely be dismissed by the Thai court and a new suit will have to be brought in New York.